 ☞ Detailed bulgogi recipe

-1. Prepare a salted cabbage, radish and the seasoning ingredients (Korean red chili powder, fermented anchovy sauce, salted shrimp, ginger, garlic, sticky rice starch, anchovy powder and plum extract).
+1. Prepare a salted cabbage, radish and seasoning ingredients (Korean red chili powder, fermented anchovy sauce, salted shrimp, ginger, garlic, sticky rice starch, anchovy powder and plum extract).

 2. Mix the radish and the seasoning ingredients together.
 Add more Korean red chili powder for a deeper red color according to preference.